White-tailed ptarmigan: Description

 The white-tailed ptarmigan is the smallest of the ptarmigans and the smallest bird in the grouse tribe.
 It is a stocky bird with rounded wings, square-ended tail, small black beak and short legs with feathering extending to the toes.
-Adults are 11.8 to 12.2 in long, with the males being only slightly larger than the females.
-The average weight is 11.6 to 16.9 oz.
+Adults are 31 to 34 cm long, with the males being only slightly larger than the females.
+The average weight is 325 g.
 During the summer, the white-tailed ptarmigan is a speckled grayish brown with white underparts, tail and wings.
 In the fall, the plumage has turned a much more reddish-brown color and white feathers begin to grow through.
 By winter all the summer brown feathers are lost and the bird is completely white.
 A further molt in the spring precedes the breeding season and the bird returns to its summer plumage.
 The finely barred greyish coloration on the back makes it easy to distinguish this species from the much browner willow ptarmigan and rock ptarmigan.
 Both sexes maintain white tail and wing feathers all the year and males can be identified by their reddish eyecombs (fleshy growths above the eye), also present year-long.
 In general this bird is silent but it sometimes makes quiet, low-pitched hoots and soft clucking noises.